LilianBoulard/prompt-forge/README.md

 ### Advanced usage

-A great deal of effort has also been put into providing the most sensible defaults, so that configuration files can be as simple as possible.
+A great deal of effort has also been put into providing the most sensible defaults, so that configuration files can be as short as possible.

 Despite its apparent simplicity, the system is highly customizable and allows for great complexity.

 #### Candidates syntax

-The candidate system provides an intuitive syntax to simplify writing keywords:
+The **candidate system** provides an intuitive way of simplifying writing keywords:
 - Multiple possibilities can be specified using a pipe (` | `).
 For a specific part of the candidate, it has to be specified within square brackets.
 For instance, `[large | small] car` will result either in `large car` or `small car` (1/2 chance each).
 For a whole keyword, no brackets can be specified, e.g. `small van | large car` will result in either `small van` or `large car`.
 - Parts between parenthesis have a chance of not being picked.
 For example, `(large) car` is intuitively equivalent to `[large | ] car`, and will thus result in either `large car` or `car` (1/2 chance each).
 If used with a pipe for multiple options, it can replace the square brackets: for instance, `(large | small) car` will result in either `large car`, `small car` or `car` (1/3 chance each).